It is not easy to find accommodation in Lyon as a student and there are many reasons for this.

 If not, you might want to try to find housing in a student residence.
 Student residences are establishments which offer studios or other furnished apartments which in most cases have a kitchenette and all the necessary comfort needed (Wi-Fi etc…).
 Depending on the residence, services such as: maid service, laundry service, parking, etc. can be made available.

-How to find a furnished studio or an appartment?
+How to find a furnished student accommodation: studio or an appartment?

-Whether you are searching for a furnished apartment or a roommate, here are the items you will need to for your file (do not forget to validate your documents).
+Whether you are searching for a furnished student accommodation or a roommate, here are the items you will need to for your file (do not forget to validate your documents).

 If you have not yet opened a bank account in France, you will probably need one in Lyon to pay for your rent as this will be through a bank transfer.